ddmq/ddmq/docs/index.rst

 *ddmq* is written in Python and should work for both Python 2.7+ and Python 3+, and can also be run as a command-line tool either by specifying the order as options and arguments, or by supplying the operation as a JSON object.

-*\* It could handle ~5000-6000 messages per minute on a SSD based laptop (~10% of RabbitMQ on the same hardware), but other processes competing for file access will impact performance.*
+*\* It could handle ~5000-6000 messages per minute (not via CLI) on a SSD based laptop (~10% of RabbitMQ on the same hardware), but other processes competing for file access will impact performance.*

 Key Features
 ------------